maxonline/KotlinMultiplatformPlayground/README.md

-# KotlinMultiplatformPlayground
+# KotlinMultiplayerWebGame

-Stub for Kotlin Multiplatform project.
+Template project for creating Kotlin web games with Websocket server and shared client-server code.